Hitman: Absolution - Review (Killing Time part 5)

 Hitman: Absolution

 I remember the weeks leading up to Hitman: Absolution's release.
 It didn't go well.
 A trailer was released with some scantily clad nun-assassins shooting rocket launchers and blowing up a hotel with Agent 47 inside.
 It's a ridiculous trailer.
 The nuns look absurd.
 The action-hero aesthetic conflicts with the gameplay style of the Hitman franchise.
-It does a poor job of representing the what people expect of the series, though, some of the events of that trailer do take place in the game.
+It does a poor job of representing what people expect of the series, though, some of the events of that trailer do take place in the game.
 If you haven't seen it, it's worth a watch to see how much different it is from what you might have expected from the series.

 Then the game came out and... it didn't do as well as they'd hoped.
 Critics considered it another decent, if not solid, Hitman game.
 Fans, however, still weren't too impressed with it.
 My opinion?
 Both sides are right.
-There's some particular choices about Hitman: Absolution's design that are smart and interesting.
+There are some particular choices in Hitman: Absolution's design that are smart and interesting.
 There are also other decisions that go against what I and many others want out of a Hitman game.
 Perhaps the best place to start is the point from which the game's paradoxical issues stem: the story.

 Tall Tale, Tall Order

 The other Hitman games, as I've mentioned, don't include much of a story.
 There's something there, certainly.
 You can look it up on various wiki pages and it's all quite absurd.
 However, none of those plot lines leading up to Absolution were anything more than a backdrop to what you were doing.
-In fact, story was quite irrelevant to the game; the missions didn't really revolve around the plot much.
-You were given a target to kill, and at the end or beginning of the next mission, you got a briefing or cut-scene that detailed more about the story.
+In fact, the story was quite irrelevant to the game; the missions didn't really revolve around the plot much.
+You were given a target to kill, and at the end or beginning of the next mission, you got a briefing or cutscene that detailed more about the story.
 Hitman: Absolution, however, does things quite differently.

 Absolution starts off well enough.
 Agent 47's handler from the previous games, Diana, has gone rogue and the agency wants her eliminated for all the trouble she's caused in the process.
 47 is selected for the mission and, after a brief tutorial to teach players all the tricks, does the job.
 As she fades away, she requests that he take care of a girl she stole from the agency, who may be another 47-like clone.
 He agrees and places the young girl, Victoria, in hiding.
 The agency, however, doesn't appreciate 47's decision, so now he's on the run.
 While staying incognito, 47 attempts to find out more about the girl.
 So, he has to kill some people to get that information.
 Eventually, some other low-life individuals start looking for her and it gets complicated.